 Even though this edition of the ESV with Apocrypha has been available for a few years (the copyright date is 2009), I have just recently picked one up for myself.
 Like the traditional books of the canon, these books in this translation are easily readable.
 I have to say, I love this Bible and it has now become one of my favorites.

 Update: This Bible is no longer being published and is increasingly hard to find.
+For the current edition of the ESV with Apocrypha, read my review of The ESV Diadem Reference Edition.

 English Standard Version